Rafa-Rocha/arrowhead-intercloud-rest-demo/README.md

  * Change the address "_192.168.60.22_" with your Cloud 1 address.
  * Change the address "_192.168.60.62_" with your Cloud 2 address.

-Next, open the corresponding _default.conf_ file of the Consumer and Provider projects and change the IP of each Arrowhead service to each cloud's equivalent.
+Next, open the corresponding _default.conf_ file of the Consumer and Provider projects and change the IP of each Arrowhead service to its cloud's IP.
 Lastly, run the Provider first and the Consumer second.